openstack/openstack-manuals/doc/arch-design-draft/source/use-cases/use-case-general-compute.rst

 Using Federated Identity, the array talks to both clouds, communicating with OpenStack Object Storage through the Swift proxy.

-For Block Storage, the replication is a little more difficult, and involves tools outside of OpenStack itself.
+For Block Storage, the replication is a little more difficult and involves tools outside of OpenStack itself.
 The OpenStack Block Storage volume is not set as the drive itself but as a logical object that points to a physical back end.